-Kenneth Burman, MD, is director of the Endocrine Section at MedStar Washington Hospital Center (MWHC) in Washington, DC.
-His academic appointments include chief of the Integrated Endocrine Fellow Training Program, MedStar Georgetown University Hospital and MWHC; professor of Medicine, Uniformed Services University of the Health Sciences (USUHS); and professor, Department of Medicine, Georgetown University.
+Kenneth Burman, MD, is director of the Endocrine Section at MedStar Washington Hospital Center in Washington, D.C.
+His academic appointments include chief of the Integrated Endocrine Fellow Training Program, MedStar Georgetown University Hospital and MedStar Washington Hospital Center; professor of Medicine, Uniformed Services University of the Health Sciences (USUHS); and professor, Department of Medicine, Georgetown University.
 Dr. Burman has been participating in both clinical and translational thyroid research for nearly 30 years and has produced more than 250 publications.
 His specific research interests include Graves' disease, Hashimoto's thyroiditis and thyroid cancer.

 Dr. Burman collaborated on the publication of the first comprehensive guidelines for the treatment and management of anaplastic thyroid cancer (ATC), published in Thyroid (2012;22:1104-1139).
 He has received many prestigious appointments and honors, including both the Van Meter Prize and the Paul Starr Prize, awarded by the American Thyroid Association (ATA) for excellence in research.
 He has served as president of the ATA and has received a Master designation from the American College of Physicians.

 Dr. Burman serves as an editorial board member of Thyroid and is deputy editor of the Journal of Clinical Endocrinology and Metabolism.
 He also reviews for numerous other journals and has served on the U.S. Food and Drug Administration's Endocrine Advisory Committee.